paramraghavan/beginners-py-learn/README.md

 # kids-py-learn
-An attempt to teach kids a programming language - python
+An attempt to teach kids a programming language - beginners python

 #IDE
 - pycharm community editon - using pycharm